policumbent/WHPSC-Sim/public/data/instructions.md

 You can further tweak and customise the simulator by modifying the following settings.

-- **Rider weight:** This influences the rolling resistance of the bicycle.
+- **Rider weight:** This influences the rider’s dissipated energy by rolling resistance.

 - **Rider height:** This influences your air resistance on non streamlined bicycles.